thermalogic/PyRankine/README.md

 # PyRankine

-The two types of general rankine cycle simulator are provided in the PyRankine
+The PyRankine is the general rankine cycle simulator provided with the two different types of data structures

 We wish that PyRankine may be a helpful vehicle for you to understand **Computational Thinking** and improve programming skills.

 ## The Simulators

 ### [The Simulator 1](./sim1)